cameronlee101/CATT-ECommerce/README.md

 Replace the values of the environment variables with your relevant keys.

-4. run `npm run dev` to start the development server for the application

-### Running the backend
+### Backend environment variables

-1. cd into `./backend`
+1. From the root of the project, cd into `./backend`
-2. run `npm install`
-3. create a new environment variable file called `.env`, which should contain the following variables:
+2. Create a new environment variable file called `.env`, which should contain the following variables:

 ```
 PAYPAL_CLIENT_ID='your PayPal developer client ID'